hibbitts-design/publishing-with-docsify-this/README.md

 ### Ready-to-Use Templates

+Starting from scratch isn't always necessary.
+These pre-designed templates provide a solid foundation for common publishing scenarios, from simple articles to complete course websites.
+You can use them as-is or customize them to match your specific needs.

-The following example Markdown templates are available which can be cloned/forked on GitHub or imported into Codeberg.
-Templates can also be downloaded and hosted just about anywhere online.
+The following Markdown templates can be cloned/forked on GitHub, imported into Codeberg, or downloaded and hosted on your own webserver.

 To use these templates you would generally do the following (specific instructions are included with each template):